 In 2014 Turtles Issue 1 had its 30th Anniversary.
 I don’t know when this was filmed, but Peter and Kevin do make an appearance for this celebration.

-I like the information it is accessible in this documentary because it is mostly about how a fun idea can change the world.
-We’re all about that at Mr. Dave Pizza, so this is just totally radical.
-If you are into turtles and want to know exactly what the origins are, maybe you want to read the comics or something or learn the lore, it’s all here.
+The information is accessible in this documentary because it is mostly about how a fun idea can change the world.
+If you are into TMNT and want to know exactly what the origins are, maybe you want to read the comics or something or learn the lore, it’s all here.

 I enjoyed reviewing this very much, and I hope you enjoy what’s here.
 I want to thank you so much for reading MrDavePizza.com and if you like what you see, have a look around!
 Time for ‘za.